Emirate of Umm Al Quwain: Etymology

+Umm Al Quwain's name is derived from the Arabic for "mother of the two powers", those being the wealth of resources derived from the land and sea.

 History and prehistory

-The Emirate of Umm Al Quwain holds significant archaeological interest, with major finds at both Tell Abraq and Ed-Dur pointing to significant Ancient Near Eastern Cities.
+The Emirate of Umm Al Quwain holds significant archaeological interest, with major finds at both Tell Abraq and Ed-Dur pointing to significant ancient Near Eastern cities.
 Arrowheads and other polished flint tools have been unearthed in various sites across the UAE while pieces of Ubaid Age pottery have been unearthed along the shores of the emirate.
-All evidence obtained so far indicate that contact with Mesopotamia existed as early as the 5th millennium BC, as an indigenous ceramic industry, did not emerge until the 3rd century BC.
+All evidence obtained so far indicates that contact with Mesopotamia existed as early as the 5th millennium BC, as an indigenous ceramic industry did not emerge until the 3rd century BC.

 Finds at both Tell Abraq and Ed-Dur show habitation in the area throughout the Bronze Age, from the Hafit period, through the Umm Al Nar period and the later Wadi Suq and Iron I, II and III ages.
 Finds also link Ed-Dur with the inland settlement of Mleiha, especially distinctive burials of animals with their heads turned back on their bodies.
 Significant trading links with both the western Sumerian culture and the eastern Indus Valley culture are displayed at these sites, with the semi-nomadic Magan people smelting bronze mined in the Hajar Mountains and then shipping the smelted ore.

 Macedonian coinage unearthed at Ed-Dur dates back to Alexander the Great, while hundreds of coins have been found bearing the name of Abi'el.
 In March 2019, 15 tombs, bronze statues, settlement remains, jewellery and pottery, dating back to the 1st century CE, were unearthed here.
 It is thought Ed-Dur is the site of Omana, mentioned by both Pliny and Strabo as an important town in the Lower Persian Gulf.

 During the Bronze Age, agriculture flourished, with dates being the prominent crop.
 Wheat, millet and other grains were also cultivated wherever there was enough water for irrigation.
 It is now widely believed that the climate during the period was more temperate than now.

+In 2022 the remains of a 6th/7th Century Eastern Christian monastery were found on Umm Al Quwain's Siniyah Island and in 2023, extensive remains of what stands as the oldest pearl diving town in the Persian Gulf were found on the island.

 The modern history of Umm Al Quwain began some 200 years ago when the Al Ali tribe moved their capital from Siniyah Island to its current location in the mid-18th century due to declining water resources.
 After that, in 1775, Umm Al Quwain was declared an independent Sheikhdom.
-Siniyah was eventually abandoned following the bombardment by British forces during the Persian Gulf Campaign of 1819.
+Siniyah was eventually abandoned following bombardment by British forces during the Persian Gulf Campaign of 1819.